rubyaustralia/rubyconfau-2013-cfp/james_ladd-are_you_an_easter_getting_more_from_oo/README.md

 and maintained.
 If you think you are doing OO then you might just want to see this talk.

-Objects and Object-oriented programming make their first appearance at MIT in the late 1950s and early 1960s during work by researchers using LISP, a pure functional programming language.
-From then until the 1980's Objects and OO programming concepts were largely used and extended exclusively by academic researchers.
-Then in the 1981 August edition of Byte magazine, Smalltalk, a pure Object Oriented programming environment and Object-oriented programming were introduced to a much wider audience.
-From here OOP spread dramatically into almost every corner of programming and programming languages.

-Some 50 years on we are still trying to understand what makes a good Object-oriented program and why we haven't got the promised benefits of reuse and easily understood and simple to maintain programs.
+Objects and Object-oriented programming made their first appearance at MIT in the late 1950s and early 1960s.
+Some 40 years on we are still trying to understand what makes a good Object-oriented program and why we haven't got the promised benefits of reuse and easily understood and simple to maintain programs.
 In some circles we debate if OO is even necessary, turning to functional and procedural styles of programming.
 Some go so far as to say OO has failed!
 I put it to you that OO has not failed us but it is us who have failed OO.

 -- how did we fail
 -- why did we fail